 Flossing should also be avoided as it can also cause premature dislodging of the spacers.

 Removal of Spacers

-The process of removal of spacers is very easy and quick.
+The process of removal of spacers for braces is very easy and quick.
 In many cases, the spacers fall out themselves after a week, which means they have done their work properly.